 - Go to the Error checking rules section below the Error Checking section.

-- And check the checkbox before the error checking rules to enable that rule.
+- Check the checkbox before the error-checking rules to enable that rule.

-- Then the error checking rule will be triggered when an error occurred on the worksheet.
+- Then the error-checking rule will be triggered when an error occurs on the worksheet.

 2. How To Check, Debug, And Fix Errors In Excel.

 2.1 Cells containing formulas that result in an error Rule Example.